 Meetings shall be held at the discretion of the officers, but there shall be not less than one

 (1) each year.
 Notices of meetings shall be distributed not later than thirty (30) days before the events.
-At that time, the treasurer shall present a financial summary and answer all questions regarding expenditures.
+At that time, the Treasurer shall present a financial summary and answer all questions regarding expenditures.

 ARTICLE X. Distribution of Finances on Dissolution